Thursday, March 7, 2013

 If at all possible, I believe students should always choose college, not because it will get them a better job, but because it will make them a more well-rounded person.
 It will open doors and give them confidence for the rest of their life.
 I don't, however, know if it is worth skipping a reasonably-priced state school in favor of a high-priced private college.
 That is a topic for a different article.

-If you are a high school student that will soon be applying for college, I recommend you check out Statfuse, a website that will help you get accepted into your primary college choice.
 And when it comes time to write your application essays, don't forget to use Clickademics Essay Engine; it will help you organize your thoughts and write a catchy introduction.

 Wednesday, January 30, 2013